-Use the Server object browser to locate and select the server that contains the NSS volume you want to move.
+Use the Server object browser to locate and select the server that contains the NSS volume you want to split.

 For instructions, see Section 8.1.4, Selecting a Server to Manage.

-From thelist, select the volume that you want to move.
+From thelist, select a volume that you want to split.